 About the speaker

-Jonathan Wolff is the Blavatnik Chair in Public Policy and Governing Body Fellow at Wolfson College.
+Jonathan Wolff is the inaugural Alfred Landecker Professor of Values and Public Policy and Governing Body Fellow at Wolfson College.
 He was formerly Professor of Philosophy and Dean of Arts and Humanities at UCL.
 His recent work has largely concerned equality, disadvantage, social justice and poverty, as well as applied topics such as public safety, disability, gambling and the regulation of recreational drugs, which he has discussed in his books Ethics and Public Policy: A Philosophical Inquiry (Routledge 2011) and The Human Right to Health (Norton 2012).
 His most recent book is An Introduction to Moral Philosophy (Norton 2018).